 Since there is no evidence either for or against the jade egg, then this question now falls to the clinician, the person who treats people.
 Here, the main question is not ‘Does this really work’ but instead it is ‘How’s that working for you?’.
 Remember that there is a powerful placebo effect.
 If I rub moisturizer on my son’s stomach for his tummy ache (which I do all the time), it will work in 30-50% of cases.
 The same is probably true for the jade egg.
 So, what is the risk: benefit ratio?
 The best thing that will happen is that it works as advertised (30-50% of cases).
 The worst thing is that you will waste $66 dollars.
 That’s actually not a bad tradeoff.

 Compare this to the use of angioplasty for stable heart disease.
-These stents to open up heart arteries have been used for many decades to prevent heart attacks in patients with closed arteries.
-It’s an invasive procedure that has real risk of bleeding, infection and perforation/ death.
-It also was insanely expensive for both the equipment and doctors fees.
-Recently, several studies have conclusively shown that these procedures for stable patients is completely useless with the first studies being done in the 2007.
+These stents to open up heart arteries have been used for many decades to prevent heart attacks and relieve angina in patients with closed arteries.
+It’s an invasive procedure that has potential risks of bleeding, infection and perforation/ death.
+It also is expensive for both the equipment and doctors fees.
+Recently, several studies have shown that these procedures are not beneficial to reduce the risk of heart attacks or to reduce angina for stable patients (for clarification this does not refer to people who are actively having a heart attack.
+For these patients angioplasty is absolutely proven to be beneficial).
 So, here is a procedure that has scientifically been debunked.
-We’ve wasted billions of dollars and caused untold side effects over the last 10 years that doctors have continued to perform this largely useless procedure.
+We’ve spent billions of dollars and caused untold side effects over the last 10 years that doctors have continued to perform this debunked procedure.
 Where were the debunkers?
 Wouldn’t this be better to debunk instead of largely harmless jade eggs?

 Recently the US News came out with its annual ranking of ‘best diets’ from the ‘experts’.
 The highest ranked diet (DASH) is the same one you would expect to see in any mainstream publication, and not very different from the diets recommended by most physicians and dieticians.
 Cut your calories.
 Cut your salt.
 Moderation.
 Yadda yadda yadda.
 How’s that working out for us?
 Exactly.